testdouble/test-smells/README.md

 new-and-improved test still works!
 Consider forcing the test to break, verifying that a message indicates the test is still doing its job before you commit your changes.
 As we like to say, "never trust a test you haven't seen fail."

-#### Compare with our solution

-**[Update: the solution branch hasn't been created yet.
-Fork the repo and submit your own!]**

-This repo contains a git branch named `solutions` which will tidy up the tests to our own liking.
-If you're interested in seeing our approach to deodorizing a particular test smell, stash or commit your own changes and `git checkout solutions` to take a peek.
-When you're done, switch back to your branch with `git checkout -`.

-If your solution doesn't look like ours, don't lose heart!
-There's more than one way to write a good test.
-So long as you've resolved the smell and you feel like your changes communicate the intent well, you've probably left things in a better state than where you found them.

 ### Help improve this project